somerandomdev49/Bear/README.md

 <h1 align="center"> Bear </h1>
 <p align="center">Bear Language Specification</p>
+> Here you can see my process of making a language (I hope :)

-A Functional/(?) language.
+A Concatenative language.
 Everything is based around "transformation" of data.

 A basic program: Add `1` to each element of a list.
 (In code: `.` - `this` or `current` or whatever)